CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/sapui5.md

     1. Open your Plugin Solution in Visual Studio.
     2. Open Properties for Plugin Project.
     3. Open the Debug tab.
-    4. As Start Action, select Start External Program and set up the path to CompuTec.AppEngine.Host.ConsoleApp.exe in the installation directory.
+    4. Under Start Action, select Start External Program and set up the path to CompuTec.AppEngine.Host.ConsoleApp.exe in the installation directory.
 In case of the default install, this file will be located in Program Files\CompuTec\CompuTec AppEngine\CompuTec.AppEngine.Host.ConsoleApp.exe

         ![Launch Profiles](./media/sapui5/launch-profiles.webp)
     5. Make sure that AppEngine service is stopped.
 You can check this in System Services.

         ![Services](./media/sapui5/app-engine-services.webp)
-    6. To prevent this AppEngine from starting when Windows starts, go to properties and change the startup type to Manual or Disabled.
+    6. To prevent AppEngine from auto-starting with Windows, open its service properties and set the Startup type to Manual or Disabled.

         ![Start up](./media/sapui5/startup-type.webp)